MikhaGitHub/Bitlink-clicks/README.md

 This project work with Bitly.com for reduction url and check transitions on bilink.

 ## Install requirements.txt
-Step one is modules and libriaries
+Step one is modules and libriaries.

-Install requirements.txt
+Install requirements.txt:

 Command is ```pip install -r requirements.txt```

 ### How run the code in command prompt